Welcome to the website of the Maine Association of Criminal Defense Lawyers.

 Today, MACDL counts among its members almost all of the criminal defense lawyers in Maine.
 We meet as a group at an annual legal seminar held the first Friday in June.
 We publish a quarterly newsletter, the Maine Defender, hold training sessions and meetings around the state assisting our members through a sharing of ideas and resources.
 Please browse through our site for more information about the association.

 For membership information, call our Executive Director Jennifer Lechner, 207-865-1457 or click here to create an account.

 Each year the Maine Association of Criminal Defense Attorneys presents two awards at its annual meeting in June.

 President's Award - This award will be given each year to the one criminal defense attorney who best exemplifies the goals and values of the Association and the legal profession.

-Past recipients: Steve Schwartz, Neale Duffett, David Beneman, Walt McKee, and Tim Zerillo.
+Past recipients: Steve Schwartz, Neale Duffett, David Beneman, Walt McKee, Tim Zerillo, and Ed Folsom.

 Unsung Hero Award - This award will be given each year to the one criminal defense attorney who best exemplifies the highest level of commitment, passion and tireless pursuit of justice in the representation of indigent defendants.

-Past recipients: Sherry Tash, Rob Ruffner, Amy Fairfield, Jeremy Pratt, and Robert A. Levine.
+Past recipients: Sherry Tash, Rob Ruffner, Amy Fairfield, Jeremy Pratt, Robert A. Levine, and Lisa Whittier.